TheDropouts/TicTacToe/docs/DesignReport.md

 ## Introduction

 Our first attempt was to make the game as simple as possible, we wrote it for a console, later on we decided to deploy it also as an web-app.
-The game is simple and only allows two players to play it at the same computer at the same time.
-We wrote our business logic with TDD (Test Driven Development).
+The game is simple and only allows two players to play it on the same computer at the same time.<br/> We wrote our business logic with TDD (Test Driven Development).
 We worked on feature branches and tried to maintain source control.
 We used CircleCI for our project.
 The web-version is deployed with https://the-dropouts.herokuapp.com/

 ## Game Rules